7 Best Ways to Fix Peeling Laminate Floor (Must-Try!)

 Using Wood Putty

 It is recommended to use wood putty when you have a quarter-inch or larger hole on your laminate floor to fill.
 There are a variety of colors and amounts available.
-If you cannot find a wood putty match for your floor, you can spice up the decor of your home by mixing two colors.

-Remove all the wood splinters from the hole using a knife before filling.
+Remove all the wood splinters from the hole, using a knife before filling.
 After cleaning up the chipping or peeling area with a cleaning solvent, use a putty knife to apply the wood putty there.

-Apply a shallow layer of wood putty and gently press it before it dries completely.
+So, apply a shallow layer of wood putty and gently press it before it dries completely.
 Afterward, use a putty knife to wipe off the excess putty completely.

 Using Hard Wax for Filling

 It is more convenient to use wax than wood putty.
 Since wax fillers are ready to use once set, they’re a very quick option.
 Because there’s no drying, setting, or curing time to worry about.
-As a bonus, waxing laminate flooring is more permanent than wood putty, but otherwise, they are pretty much the same.

 To fill a hole with wax, clean the damaged area, then apply the wax using your soldering iron.
 Make sure you use the closest color of wax that matches your flooring.
 Once the wax has cooled, remove it with a spatula and level the surface.